 About The British Comedy Guide

-Welcome to The British Comedy Guide (aka BCG / Comedy.co.uk) - a vast reference website devoted to the world of British comedy, both past and present.
-Created by fans for fans, this site contains hundreds of thousands of pages packed full of information, opinion and detail, plus plenty to entertain: to read, hear and watch.
+Welcome to The British Comedy Guide (aka BCG / Comedy.co.uk), a vast reference website devoted to British comedy, both past and present.
+Created and run by fans for fans, this site contains hundreds of thousands of pages packed full of information, opinion and detail, plus plenty to entertain: to read, hear and watch.

 Here are just a small selection of the things you can find on this website:

 We'd like to thank you for visiting The British Comedy Guide.
 We hope you find our site useful and interesting, and will come back as we continue to add new features.

 If you have any comments, questions, corrections or feedback do please get in touch

 The British Comedy Guide started life in 2003 as a small website called The British Sitcom Guide, consisting of a few brief pages about key sitcoms such as Fawlty Towers and Blackadder.
 The site has grown in the decade since, becoming the most-visited website in the world about British comedy.